Execution of Steven Michael Woods Jr.: Sentencing

 Woods' co-defendant, Marcus Rhodes, pleaded guilty to shooting both victims to death with a firearm in the same criminal transaction and received a life sentence.
 During the trial, authorities were revealed to have recovered backpacks belonging to the slain pair along with shell casings and a bloodied knife in Rhodes' car.
 Guns used in the slayings were also recovered from the home of Rhodes' parents.

 However, in Texas, the law of parties states that a person can be criminally responsible for the actions of another if he or she aids and abets, conspires with the principal, or anticipates the crime.
 Although Rhodes pleaded guilty to the murders and Woods did not, and no physical evidence tied Woods to the scene, Woods was executed for the crime.
 Witnesses testified at Woods' 2002 trial that Rhodes and he said that they lured Whitehead to an isolated road on the pretense of a drug deal and that Woods shot and killed him, because Whitehead knew about a killing 2 months earlier in California.
-Rhodes was later found guilty of the California murder and Woods was not.
+Rhodes was later found guilty of the California murder and Woods was never tried in the case.
 Prosecutors said Brosz was merely driving her boyfriend Whitehead to the drug deal.
 Brosz had been killed because she witnessed Whitehead's death, yelled, and then attempted to flee.